Built in 1878 the Rogers Locomotives arrived in New Zealand the following year, from Paterson, New Jersey, USA.

 Keep following our Facebook Page or checking here for further updates.

-The Waimea Plains Railway Trust is currently fundraising for construction of a ‘Gully’ Building on site.
-The first stage of this is hoped to start soon and will enable us to have K92 and a carriage under cover.
+The Waimea Plains Railway Trust has secured funding for construction of a Locomotive Shed on site, at the end of the railyard.
+This is hoped to start soon and will enable us to have K92 and a carriage under cover.
+Oct 2018

 K88 was retrieved in 1974 and is fully restored and operational at Plains Railway, Tinwald.